dsahm/secureandroid/README.md

 # SecureAndroid
 A small library for encrypting and storing data securely on Android devices.

+Note: A version with better performance can be found here: https://github.com/dsahm/secureandroid_performance.

 This is version 1.0.

 For usage information and tutorial visit http://dsahm.github.io/secureandroid.